-The information in this announcement that relates to the Mineral Resources and Exploration Results has been reviewed and approved by Mr Moussa Diba who is a Member of the Australasian Institute of Mining and Metallurgy.
+The information in this announcement that relates to the Ore Reserves, Mineral Resources and Exploration Results has been reviewed and approved by Mr Moussa Diba who is a Member of the Australasian Institute of Mining and Metallurgy.
+Bassari Resources confirms that it is not aware of any new information or data that materially affects the information included in the relevant market announcement and, in the case of mineral resources that all material assumptions and technical parameters underpinning the estimates in the relevant market announcement continue to apply and have not materially changed.
+This information was prepared and first disclosed under the JORC Code 2004.
+It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported.
 Mr Diba is the chief geologist of Bassari Resources Limited and has over 20 years' experience in the industry and has more than five years' experience which is relevant to the style of mineralisation being reported upon and the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Diba consents to the inclusion in the report of the matters based on the information in the form and context in which it appears.